kawing-ho/kawing-ho.github.io/_posts/2018-12-19-startup-journey.md

 bash syntax such as !$ <-- used to get args of previous command, rtv (reedit terminal viewer haha) taught about various CLI quirks too -> apropos

+The other day I hacked into his local raspberri pi and trolled him hahaha he keeps me up-to-date with bleeding edge tech such as istio and others

 Overall really awesome learning experience, I learnt tons from this !

 Right now I will be working mostly remotely and doing any tasks assigned to me.
 I am slowly learning the ways of Typescript (it is a superset of Javascript) and it should be fun !